 - Lean against a wall and bend my knee

 6. Wear a Hat

 Is this starting to feel like information overload?
-Don’t worry, I’ve put together a free checklist for you to reference!
+Don’t worry, I’ve put together a PDF of this list so you can take it with you!
 Just click the below image to download. 🙂

 7. Wear a Dress (or skirt!)